 After-hours access is possible with a fob.
-Students who do not already have a fob will be assigned one through the Business Office.
+Students are assigned a fob through the Business Office at the start of their first term.
 The Business Office charges a \$20 deposit to the student's account for each fob.
 This deposit is credited back to the student's account when the fob is returned.
 Students with lost fobs will forfeit their deposit and will be asked to pay another deposit for a replacement fob.
 Students are encouraged to return their fobs when they no longer need them or when they graduate.
+Temporary fobs are also available for checkout from the Circulation Desk for a 7-day non-renewable loan period.
+Patrons are charged \$1/day for an overdue fob and \$20 when it is considered "long overdue - lost".